Shreyas-Dharmatti/Discrete-Mathematics-Project/index.md

 | 2 | E | **1.000** | 0.190 | 0.676 |
 | 3 | A | 0.000 | 0.253 | 0.101 |

-Here **PageRank is decisive**: pages D and E tie on keywords, but D outranks E thanks to higher incoming trust, reflecting the idea that “who recommends you” beats “how many recommend you.”
+Here **PageRank is decisive**: pages D and E tie on keywords, but D outranks E thanks to higher incoming trust, reflecting the idea that "who recommends you" beats "how many recommend you."

 ---